Acute cystitis is inflammation of the bladder. It is usually caused by an infection. There are 2 types are of acute cystitis:

-The doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
 Urine will be tested and cultured for the presence of bacteria.

 If complicated cystitis is suspected, additional tests may be necessary.
 These may include imaging studies to examine the bladder.

 Acute cystitis is treated with antibiotics.
-It is important to take all antibiotics as recommended.
+It is important to take all antibiotics as advised.
 Finish all your antibiotics even if you are feeling better.